samuelbarrett1234/atp/README.md

 ## Running the client

-TODO.
+At the moment, the application only supports a single `prove` mode.
+Usage:

+`atp --context <context-filename> --prove <statement-filename>`

+Note that, in the above example, you may need to change `atp` to `atp_Releasex64` or something similar, depending on your build settings.
+Check the `Output` folder to see which versions of the application you have built.

 ## TODO (beyond minimum viable product)

 At the moment the project is working towards a minimum viable product, using only equational logic and uninformed search strategies.
 This repository still needs the following:
 - a statistics and machine learning library, for modelling the statements and searches, so we can start to use informed search strategies,
-- a networking library so the application can be run in a server mode (for delivering reports over the web, or for remote monitoring and control.)
+- a networking component so the application can be run in a server mode (for delivering reports over the web, or for remote monitoring and control.)
 - the `ATPLogic` library needs implementations of other kinds of logic (e.g. first order logic, second order logic.)
 - the `ATPSearch` library needs to use some more sophisticated, informed search strategies.